H-1B Specialty Occupations, DOD Cooperative Research and Development Project Workers, and Fashion Models

 H-1B Electronic Registration Process

-On Dec.
-6, 2019, we announced that we would implement the electronic registration process for the fiscal year (FY) 2021 H-1B cap.
+In 2020, we implemented an electronic registration process for the H-1B cap.
 A cap-subject H-1B petition will not be considered to be properly filed unless it is based on a valid, selected registration for the same beneficiary and the appropriate fiscal year, unless the registration requirement is suspended.
 For more information about the H-1B registration process, visit our H-1B Electronic Registration Process webpage.

 Petition Filing Process